lambdaclass/miden-node/bin/network-monitor/README.md

 - `--rpc-url`: RPC service URL (default: `http://localhost:50051`)
 - `--remote-prover-urls`: Comma-separated list of remote prover URLs.
 If omitted or empty, prover tasks are disabled.
 - `--faucet-url`: Faucet service URL for testing.
 If omitted, faucet testing is disabled.
 - `--disable-ntx-service`: Disable the network transaction service checks (enabled by default).
-The network transaction service is a network account with a counter deployed at startup and incremented by sending a transaction to it.
+The network transaction service consists of two components: counter increment (sending increment transactions) and counter tracking (monitoring counter value changes).
 - `--remote-prover-test-interval`: Interval at which to test the remote provers services (default: `2m`)
 - `--faucet-test-interval`: Interval at which to test the faucet services (default: `2m`)
 - `--status-check-interval`: Interval at which to check the status of the services (default: `3s`)